StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 ### Make sure the client can add tasks to the queue

-At this point we should be able to go to the client and click the button to add a task to the queue.
-You should see the status change to `Adding task...` and then `Task added!`.
+At this point I should be able to go to the client and click the button to add a task to the queue.
+I should see the status change to `Adding task...` and then `Task added!`.
 If you see `Failed to add task` then something went wrong.
 You can check the console for more information.

 ### Implement the task queue

 So that is cool.
-We can take a task from the client, send it to the server, and get a response back.
-But we need to actually do something with that task so it can actually be processed.
-Let's start by creating a class to represent the task.
+I can take a task from the client, send it to the server, and get a response back.
+But I still need to actually do something with that task so it can actually be processed.
+I'll start by creating a class to represent the task.

-We will use something really generic like a `BackgroundTask` class that has an `Id` property that is set to a new guid when the task is created.
+I'll use something really generic like a `BackgroundTask` class that has an `Id` property that is set to a new guid when the task is created.

 ```csharp
 class BackgroundTask